Management of postpartum psychosis

 I developed I developed an “Advanced Agreement” which provides a basis for responding early to potential relapse.
 It details my treatment preferences and is shared with my medical team.

-Such a Plan, may also contain information including:
+A Relapse Prevention Plan, may also contain information including:

 - Your early warning signs – e.g. sleeplessness, elevated mood, very active/busy, skipping meals, being overly suspicious, feeling agitated